sbranse/BRFSS/README.md

+This was a semester long project in CSCI:1951A (Data Science).

 In this project, I tested whether there was a statistically significant difference in preventative care options for low income Americans after the Affordable Care Act (ACA) was implemented.
 I scraped data from the Behavioral Risk Factor Surveillance System (BRFSS), which is the largest continuously-conducted health survey in the world, for 5 New England states (Rhode Island, Massachusetts, Connecticut, New Hampshire, and Vermont).
 I tested if the ACA increased low-income residents' access to preventative care using the following metrics: healthcare coverage, cost barrier to seeking medical help, self-reported health, and checkup frequency.